LightJason/lightjason.github.io/content/tutorials/agentspeak-in-fifteen-minutes.md

                             )
                     )
             );

             // run default cycle
             return super.call();
         }

+        /**
-        // an inner action inside the agent class,
+        *  an inner action inside the agent class,
-        // with the annotation that the method is marked as action
+        * with the annotation that the method is marked as action
-        // and the action-name for the ASL script is set
+        * and the action-name for the ASL script is set *
-        // @param p_value argument of the action
-        // @note LightJason supports Long and Double values, so if you declare
+        * @note LightJason supports Long and Double values, so if you declare
-        // every numerical value as Number you can handle both types, because
+        * every numerical value as Number you can handle both types, because
-        // number has methods to convert the data
+        * number has methods to convert the data
+        *
+        * @param p_value argument of the action
+        */
         @IAgentActionFilter
         @IAgentActionName( name = "my/very-cool-action" )
         private void myaction( final Number p_value ) {
             System.out.println( MessageFormat.format( "inner action is called with value {0} by agent {1}", p_value, this ) );
         }
     }
     ```
     <!-- htmlmin:ignore -->